Welcome to the EIB Net Just So good morning if you are in the Pacific time zone, wherever you are.

 Belichick calls another.

-The reason Belichick called his press conference on Saturday, by the way, I am convinced, was to try to clean up the mess that Tom Brady's press conference was that everybody was looking forward to on four o'clock Thursday afternoon last week.
+The reason Belichick called his press conference on Saturday, by the way, I am convinced, was to try to clean up the mess that Tom Brady's press conference was that everybody was looking forward to on 4 o'clock Thursday afternoon last week.

-I was kind of shocked afterwards that the Brady press conference was really ripped to uh shreds by people that would normally be predisposed to loving Brady and applauding him no matter what he did.
+I was kind of shocked afterwards that the Brady press conference was really ripped to shreds by people that would normally be predisposed to loving Brady and applauding him no matter what he did.

 The problem in all this is that the Indianapolis Colts footballs were not deflated.